Thorium/ClearBank.Net/Readme.md

     member __.Post ()
         async {
-            // 1. get public signature from headers "DigitalSignature" and verify it.
+            // 1.
+Verify the webhook against your ClearBank public key:

-            // You can get the key from ClearBank portal, and
+            // Download the public key (a .pem file) from your ClearBank portal and use a converter such as https://raskeyconverter.azurewebsites.net/PemToXml to convert the text to XML let publicKeyXml = "<RSAKeyValue>...</RSAKeyValue>"

-            // depending on your .NET version, there are some classes under System.Security.Cryptography
+            let signature = this.Request.Headers.GetValues("DigitalSignature") |> Seq.tryHead |> Option.map Convert.FromBase64String //add some error handling
+            let! bodyJson = this.Request.Content.ReadAsStringAsync() |> Async.AwaitTask

+            let! isVerified = ClearBank.verifySignature publicKeyXml signature bodyJson //proceed only if true

             // 2.
-Parse and handle the request: let! bodyJson = this.Request.Content.ReadAsStringAsync() |> Async.AwaitTask
-            let parsed = ClearBankWebhooks.parsePaymentsCall bodyJson
+Parse and handle the request: let parsed = ClearBankWebhooks.parsePaymentsCall bodyJson

             // Use parsed.Type to get the webhook type.